adfinis/adsy-trainings/susecap-workshop/9002_components/modul_components_9002.md

 ## Cloud Controller

-* Mail component of Cloud Foundry
+* Main component of Cloud Foundry
 * Directs deployment of applications
 * Database for state
 * Communicating with Diego for building/deploying apps through CC-Bridge